 • Lincoln Drops: Predict how many drops of water can be placed on the head of a penny before any of the water spills off.

-• Magic Nuudles: Using biodegradable building blocks made from cornstarch, create fun shapes out of Magic Nuddles and learn about polymers.
+• Magic Nuudles: Using biodegradable building blocks made from cornstarch, create fun shapes out of Magic Nuudles and learn about polymers.

 • Magic Sand: When we play at the beach, we build sandcastles and make sculptures from sand.
 In this activity, children will observe how another type of sand behaves when mixed with water.

 • Producing Oxygen Gas: In this chemistry activity, children can witness and feel a chemical reaction in their hands.
 It is the creation of oxygen gas from simple household materials.